If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Backwards Long Jump

-In which in the code the case ACT_LONG_JUMP in the switch action function explains itself, As it doesn't call if Mario's forward velocity is at a negative integer past the speed cap.
+In the code, the case ACT_LONG_JUMP in the switch action function explains this, as it isn't called if Mario's forward velocity is at a negative integer past the speed cap.

 case ACT_LONG_JUMP: